chromium/chromium/base/memory/raw_ptr.md

 # raw_ptr&lt;T&gt; (aka MiraclePtr, aka BackupRefPtr)

-`raw_ptr<T>` is a non-owning smart pointer that has improved memory-safety over raw pointers.
-It behaves just like a
-raw pointer with an exception that it is zero-initialized and cleared on destruction and move.
+`raw_ptr<T>` is a non-owning smart pointer that has improved memory-safety over over raw pointers.
+It behaves just like a raw pointer on platforms where USE_BACKUP_REF_PTR is off, and almost like one when it's on (the main difference is that it's zero-initialized and cleared on destruction and move).
 Unlike `std::unique_ptr<T>`, `base::scoped_refptr<T>`, etc., it doesn’t manage ownership or lifetime of an allocated object - you are still responsible for freeing the object when no longer used, just as you would with a raw C++ pointer.

 `raw_ptr<T>` is beneficial for security, because it can prevent a significant